open2b/scriggo-site/get-started.md

 #}

-## Execute a Go program in your application
+## Embed Go programs in your application

 Open a terminal and create a new directory for the application: